christophmschaefer/miluphcuda/material-config/CREATE-MATERIAL-CONFIG.md

 **Plasticity model: Drucker-Prager**

-This is a linear dependence of the yield strength on pressure.
+This is a linear dependence of the yield strength on pressure, intended for granular-like materials, therefore the yield strength decreases to zero for p < 0.

 You need to set `DRUCKER_PRAGER_PLASTICITY` in parameter.h (at compile time), and in the material config file: